Schirrms/iTop-Network-Speed/README.md

 I took time to find the correct name to call a method on object creation : silly me, I did think that iTop developers use the CRUD acronym, so I desperately tried to call a OnCreate function :) :) :) in iTop, you better call OnInsert !

 That being said, the iTop documentation is mostly great, but it's hard to find sample, and, as a non developer guy, I need samples to go.
 So here is a sample !

-* Read Only
-* Updated from another values

-So I hope it can be useful to others (and maybe also to me, next time I'll forget my former work...)

 That being said, from a developer's perspective :